Juileepatil84/Final_Project_prompt/README.md

 # Future scope

 Integrate project management applications like jira to extract the data and then automate the task assignment.
+Looking ahead, the potential for expanding this chatbot's capabilities is significant.
+One promising avenue for future development is the integration of the chatbot with popular project management tools such as JIRA or Asana.
+By doing so, the chatbot could assist in automating sprint planning and task allocation.

 # Note